alexjmcm/100-days-of-code/log.md

 ### Day 2: August 14, 2017
-Day 2: Workded on Confirm the Ending in FCC.
+Day 2: Worked on Confirm the Ending in FCC.
 **Link(s) to work**
 1 - Confirm the ending: https://www.freecodecamp.org/challenges/confirm-the-ending

+### Day 3: August 19, 2017
+Day 3: Worked on Repeat a string in FCC.